 6. International transfers of personal data

-6.1 The Personal Data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
+6.1 The Personal Data that we collect from you may be transferred to, and stored at, a destination outside the UK and/or European Economic Area (“EEA”).
 It may also be processed by staff operating outside of the EEA who work for our affiliates or for one of our suppliers.

-6.2 Where we transfer your Personal Data outside the EEA, we will ensure that it is protected in a manner consistent with how your Personal Data will be protected by us in the EEA.
+6.2 Where we transfer your Personal Data outside the UK and/or EEA, we will ensure that it is protected in a manner consistent with how your Personal Data will be protected by us in the UK and/or EEA.
 This can be done in a number of ways, for instance:

-6.3 In other circumstances the law may permit us to otherwise transfer your Personal Data outside the EEA.
+6.3 In other circumstances the law may permit us to otherwise transfer your Personal Data outside the UK and/or EEA.
 In all cases, we will ensure that any transfer of your Personal Data is compliant with data protection law.

-6.4 You can obtain more details of the protection given to your Personal Data when it is transferred outside the EEA (including a copy of the standard data protection clauses which we have entered into with recipients of your Personal Data) by contacting us as described in Section 11 below.
+6.4 You can obtain more details of the protection given to your Personal Data when it is transferred outside the UK and/or EEA (including a copy of the standard data protection clauses which we have entered into with recipients of your Personal Data) by contacting us as described in Section 11 below.

 7. How we safeguard your information